ddla12/frontend_challenge/README.md

 ## Style

 I never like to populate HTML with classes.
 I think CSS selectors are enough for most of the job and using lots of classes make HTML noisy.
 I like to keep HTML maintainable and semantic as possible.
 The tree should define the behavior, the elements itself are nothing.
 There are special cases like `header` and `footer` which doesn't need any more explanations about what they do.
+The `div` element is primarily for wrapping.

 I try not to write a lot of `@media` queries, that's why I like to use relative units such as `rem` and `em`, and `auto-fit` grids.
 Flex is another story, I prefer using `flex-column` than wrap because it ensures that each element takes 100% width.

+## Run

+Clone this repository.
+When in the root directory run `au run --open` in your terminal